Rose Art Museum: Plans for closure (2009-2011)

 On January 26, 2009, Brandeis president Jehuda Reinharz announced in an email to staff and students plans to close the museum by the end of the summer in response to the 2008 financial crisis.
 University spokesman Dennis Nealon called the surprise announcement a "hard decision", but said, "The bottom line is that the students, the faculty and core academic mission come first.
 Trustees had to look at the college's assets and came to a decision to maintain that fundamental commitment to teaching."
 The proposal was quickly criticized by the museum's director and board, numerous art-world figures, and some donors to the museum.

 The Massachusetts Attorney General's office has approval powers over certain actions of nonprofit institutions located in the state, and Attorney General Martha Coakley said she planned to conduct a detailed review of the decision relative to wills and agreements made with donors.
 Nealon claimed that the attorney general had "approved the legality of closing the Rose and selling its art", but the attorney general's office claimed they were only informed about the decision, not consulted beforehand.
 An early estimate of the total value of the collection was in the $350–400 million range, though values may have been less due to a flagging art market.
 The university's endowment was $700 million before being hit by the drop in financial markets.
 Several of the university's large donors were reportedly particularly hard hit due to investment losses with Bernard Madoff.

 On March 16, 2009, it was reported that members of the founding donors' family had publicly denounced the closure plans, calling it a "plundering" of the collection.

+The Association of College and University Museums and Galleries (ACUMG) published a statement specifically opposing the Rose Art Museum closure and sale of its collection.
+In April 2009, an ongoing Task Force for the Protection of University Collections was organized by members of multiple museum professional organizations, to oppose the liquidation of university museums and galleries, and to provide professional resources for support of these threatened institutions.